top of page

 Opening the shop

 When you open your shop on Etsy, it's recommended to have 10 listings when launching.
 This is because the Etsy algorithm gives new shops an extra boost, and more listings will increase your chances of selling a product.
 But I couldn't wait until I had the recommended 10 listings; I was too eager to get started!
-I had six digital sticker sets that I was genuinely proud of, and I couldn't wait to share them with the world.
+Patience is a virtue, as they say, and sadly that's not a strong quality of mine.

 Click to visit my Etsy shop (the link opens in a new window).
-You get 20 % off all my products by using the code BLOGREADER.
+You get 20% off all my products by using the code BLOGREADER.

 As I write this, my shop has been live for about eight months.
 With 37 sales and 17 five-star reviews, I've felt a sense of fulfillment seeing my cute, girly, and colorful stickers resonate with customers who appreciate my artistic style, even though it's not that many sales.
 I feel so happy every time my Etsy app makes the "ka-ching" sound, and it's funny how I can get so excited by making 3 bucks, but I do!